Kashan County: Tourism

-Fin Garden to west of Kashan, at end of Amir kabir road (fin road), is an old and beautiful garden from 300 years ago.
+Fin Garden to the west of Kashan, at the end of Amir Kabir Road (Fin road), is an old and beautiful garden from 300 years ago.
 The garden has a museum and a bath.
-In the museum you can find many ancient tools from 3,000 years ago.
+In the museum are many ancient tools from 3,000 years ago.
 Amir Kabir, the chief minister to Naser al-Din Shah Qajar (Shah of Persia), was killed 200 years ago in the bath.

 The ancient Tepe Sialk (or Sialk hill) ziggurat is on Amir Kabir road and tourists can visit this ancient hill that was used 3,500 years ago.

 Ancient houses are located in the Soltan Mir Ahmad neighborhood in Alavi Street.
-In this neighborhood you can find many ancient houses from 300 years ago.
+In this neighborhood are many ancient houses from 300 years ago.

-The desert to the east of city is a beautiful place for people that like deserts and salt lakes.
-If you plan on going to Maranjab Kavir and the salt lake beach, you can go to Aran va bidgol town, and then continue to the salt lake beach and Maranjab Inn.

-The Karkas mountains are located behind the Fin Garden and the Tehran-Isfahan Highway.
+The Karkas mountains are behind the Fin Garden and the Tehran-Isfahan Highway.

 The most important Kashan souvenirs are cotton candy, pancakes, sesame, and rosewater.